SanPilot/elf-frontend/README.md

   * `images` - Contains images
   * `stylesheets` - Contains CSS stylesheets
 * `components` - Contains Bower packages
-  * `jquery` - The JQuery library
-  * `material-design-lite` - Google's Material Design Lite library
-  * `material-design-themes` - Themes for Material Design Lite
-  * `polymer` - The Polymer Project library
-  * `webcomponentsjs` - Polymer dependency; contains polyfill for web component functionality
 * `pages` - Contains source code for webpages
   * `dashboard` - Source for dashboard page
   * `sign-in` - Source for sign-in page
 * `scripts` - Contains JavaScript files

 ## Building
+Build this repository using the following command:

+    gulp

+The build process will output the new files to the `dist` directory.
+Point your web server there.

 The project can be used straight from the `src` directory, but it is recommended to build it for production uses.

-This repository uses `gulpjs` for build automation, but does not currently have a build process.
+This repository uses `gulpjs` for build automation.
+Build tasks can be found in the `gulpfile.js` file.

-For now, run it through the `src` directory.

 ## Further Reading
 * Project Icons - `meta/icons`
 * Project Abstract - `meta/Lab Request Application - Project Abstract.pdf`
 * Stack Diagram - `meta/Lab Request Stack Diagram.pdf`
 * Site Mockups - `meta/Site Mockups.pdf`

+*Last updated 06.02.2016*